bittiez/EasyVoteListener/README.md

 Before you ask for help, please check that your YML file is properly formatted [here](http://yaml-online-parser.appspot.com/)

 [View default configuration file here](../../blob/master/src/config.yml)

+# To Do
+- Add a message telling you how long the vote has left